TelemetryDeck/docs/basics/activation.md

 - **Weekly/Monthly trends**: Reveal longer-term activation health and seasonal patterns
 - **Declining trends**: May indicate Onboarding friction, confusing first experiences, or performance issues

-**How to read your data:** In this example dashboard, the monthly chart shows activation building from earlier months to peak around March-April (~50+ users), demonstrating successful activation strategies reaching strong performance levels.
-The weekly data shows more stable patterns (12-15 user range) compared to daily fluctuations (1-8 users with occasional spikes), which suggests normal variation rather than systemic issues.
-Use the hourly chart to immediately validate Onboarding changes – if activation drops after deploying improvements, investigate quickly.
+**How to read your data:** In this example dashboard, the monthly chart shows activation growing over time.
+It peaks around March–April with more than 50 users.
+This suggests the activation strategy is working well.
+The weekly data is more stable, with about 12–15 users.
+Daily numbers vary more, from 1 to 8 users with occasional spikes.
+This looks like normal variation, not a deeper problem.
+Use the hourly chart to check onboarding changes right away.
+If activation drops after a release, investigate immediately.

 ## Activation time patterns